Blocss/blocss/README.md

 **Note:**
 Blocss 7 is in early alpha stage, so there might be dragons ahead.
 If you find a problem, please file an issue in the [issue tracker](https://github.com/Blocss/blocss/issues).

-Keep in mind that the API of some components has changed drastically, please check the modules for specific implementation details.
+Keep in mind that the API of some functions, mixins and modules has changed drastically, please check the modules for specific implementation details.

-Due to this change there is a legacy wrapper available in `/lib/tools/_legacy.scss`.
+Due to this change there is a legacy wrapper available in [/lib/tools/_legacy.scss](/lib/tools/_legacy.scss).
 This file contains some "old" mixin and function names which are wrapped to their new ones.

-Blocss 7 is fully compliant with the old modules, given you use the `legacy` mixin file.
+Blocss 7 is fully compliant with the old, seperate modules which you find in the repository, given you use the `legacy` mixin file.
-`blocss.scss` is added as a reference file on how you could implement the smaller components.

 **Why use Blocss:**